Redefining technology with Smart Vision, Large Language Models, and AI

 The Evolution of Intelligence Creating New Computing Paradigms

-To imagine how AI evolves, we need to look no further than ourselves.
+To imagine how AI and large language models evolve, we need to look no further than ourselves.
 We human beings change the world through a dynamic interplay of our senses, thoughts, and actions.
 This process involves perceiving the world around us, processing information, and then responding through deliberate actions.

 Over the history of computing, we have witnessed the gradual transfer of abilities such as perception, thinking, and action – once exclusive to humans – to machines.
 Each inflection point in the transfer of these abilities will give rise to new paradigms.